Mick Hucknall: Music career

-Politics
+Political activism and views

-Hucknall is active in politics and was a prominent celebrity supporter of the Labour Party.
-In 1997, he declared his support for the Labour Party at that year's general election – which it won by a landslide under the leadership of Tony Blair to return to government after 18 years in opposition.
+Hucknall was active in politics as a prominent celebrity supporter of the Labour Party during the New Labour era.
+In 1997, he declared his support for the party at that year's general election – which it won by a landslide under the leadership of Tony Blair to return to government after 18 years in opposition.
 In 1998, Hucknall was named in a list of those who donated more than £5,000 to the party.
-In 2003, Hucknall backed Tony Blair's stance on Operation Iraqi Freedom, stating he had "more respect for Blair than ever" and pointed out that British critics of the war were lucky to be living in a country where they could express their opinions.
-However, Hucknall later said in 2008 that his conscience prevented him from donating to the party again because of the war, although he would still vote for them.
+In 2003, Hucknall backed Blair's stance on the Iraq War, stating he had "more respect for Blair than ever" and pointed out that British critics of the war were lucky to be living in a country where they could express their opinions.
+Hucknall said in 2008 that his conscience prevented him from donating to the party again because of the war, although he would still vote for them.

-Hucknall has been strongly critical of more recent Labour leaders: after the 2015 United Kingdom general election, he said that Ed Miliband "veer(ed) close to Marxism" and that the electorate had acted "with collective wisdom" by defeating Labour in favour of electing a Conservative government, which he described as "the inheritor of the Blairite mantle".
+Hucknall has been strongly critical of more recent Labour leaders: after the 2015 general election, he said that Ed Miliband "veer(ed) close to Marxism" and that the electorate had acted "with collective wisdom" by defeating Labour in favour of electing a Conservative government, which he described as "the inheritor of the Blairite mantle".
 The following year he described Jeremy Corbyn as a "shabby, spineless coward" for what he regarded as an insufficiently strong commitment to the Remain campaign for the 2016 Brexit referendum.
-Hucknall publicly declared he would not vote for Labour ahead of the 2017 United Kingdom general election and 2019 United Kingdom general election and that he had ended his longstanding support for the party citing Corbyn's stance on antisemitism.
-He furthermore described himself as "politically homeless."
+Hucknall publicly declared he would not vote for Labour ahead of the 2017 general election and 2019 general election, and that he had ended his longstanding support for the party, citing Corbyn's stance on antisemitism.
+In 2019, he described himself as "politically homeless."

 Hucknall has said that derogatory references to his red hair are a form of bigotry.

 Hucknall was a guest on the panel for the BBC's political discussion series Question Time, broadcast on 27 March 2014, and declared his support for same-sex marriage.

 Personal life

 Hucknall and his wife Gabriella Wesberry married in 2010 at the 16th-century Forter Castle in Glenisla, Perthshire, Scotland.
 Their daughter Romy True Hucknall was born in June 2007.

-He spends a considerable amount of time in Ireland, where he purchased the Glenmore Estate near the village of Cloghan, County Donegal, with bandmate Chris De Margary.
+Hucknall spends a considerable amount of time in Ireland, where he purchased the Glenmore Estate near the village of Cloghan, County Donegal, with bandmate Chris De Margary.
 Hucknall and De Margary are keen fishermen.
 They operate a fishing and hunting tourism business from the estate.
 In March 2014, Hucknall settled a hunting and fishing rights lawsuit, ongoing for five years, with a neighbour in Ireland.
 As the case opened in 2009, Judge O'Hagan had instructed both sides to go away and talk about reaching an agreement or else it would drag on for years.

-He co-owns Ask Property Development, a company that constructs city squares and public buildings.
+Hucknall co-owns Ask Property Development, a company that constructs city squares and public buildings.

-He spends time in Catania, Sicily, where he produces wines under the label "Il Cantante" (The Singer).
+Hucknall spends time in Catania, Sicily, where he produces wines under the label "Il Cantante" (The Singer).